 - Search on social media

 Let’s look a bit more closely at each strategy.
-While one might not be a good fit for you, you can give the others a try.
+While one might not be a good fit for you, you can try the others.

 1. Reach Your Network

 Announce your new business on your personal social media profiles.
 Just something short and simple like this:

 I’m so excited to announce I launched a virtual assistant business.
 I’ll be helping business owners manage their social media profiles and keep their websites up to date.
 If you, or anyone you know, need help in these areas, please DM me.

 You’ll find that there some of your biggest supporters come from your network.
 Now, they may not be your ideal clients or need your help.
 But because they know you and that you do good work, they’ll be happy to share things about your business.